microsoft/health-architectures/Postman/README.md

 ## Step 6 - Test setup and practice making API calls to Azure API for FHIR

-1) Click on `Collections` on the left, select the `FHIR Calls` collection and then select `List Metadata`.
+1) In Postman, click on `Collections` on the left, select the `FHIR Calls` collection and then select `List Metadata`.
 It should look like this example:

 FHIR Calls ![FHIR_Calls](./docs/images/fhir-calls01.png)